Table of Contents

 Usually, the apps produce several subdirectories in each backup directory (the exact number of directories may vary and depends on your settings):

-• The HTML directory contains the data exported in detailed HTML format.
-This directory is used for a deep, detailed analysis of the exported data and may not be easy to read.

-• The HTML2 directory contains the data exported in comfortable HTML format.
+• The HTML2 directory reflects the Comfortable HTML (.html) option and it contains the data exported in comfortable HTML format.
 This directory is used for a quick and comfortable review of the exported data.
 If you are not sure which HTML directory to choose, start with the HTML2 directory.

+• The HTML directory reflects the Detailed HTML (.html) option and it contains the data exported in detailed HTML format.
+This directory is used for a deep, detailed analysis of the exported data and may not be easy to read.

 2. The HTML2 directory (Comfortable HTML)